-The body is attached to the rear of the chassis by $1\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strips, and at the front it is held by a $3\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strip and Trunnions.
-The back of the cab is filled in by a Hinged Flat Plate and the seat is made by botting two U-Section Curved Plates together and attaching them to the Hinged Flat Plate by Angle Brackets.
+The body is attached to the rear of the chassis by $1\frac{1}{2}"\times\frac{1}{2}"$ Double Angle Strips, and at the front it is held by a $3\frac{1}{2}"\times\frac{1}{2}"$ Double Angle Strip and Trunnions.
+The back of the cab is filled in by a Hinged Flat Plate and the seat is made by bolting two U-Section Curved Plates together and attaching them to the Hinged Flat Plate by Angle Brackets.

 Fig. 7.23a shows the steering mechanism.
-The upper #" Bolt forming the wheel pivot carries a 11⁄2" Strip, a Double Bracket, and a second 11⁄2" Strip at right angles to the first, on its shank.
-All these parts are locked in place by a nut, and the Bolt is then passed through a hole in a Flat Trunnion and fitted with lock-nuts.
-The lower a Bott is discovered a Bott strip and a Double Bracket.
-The tie rod is a 31⁄2" Strip pivotally attached to the 11 Strips by lock-nutted bolts 1.
+The upper \(\frac{1}{2} \)" Bolt forming the wheel pivot carries a 14" Strip, a Double Bracket, and a second 14" Strip at right angles to the first, on its shank, All these parts are locked in place by a nut, and the Bolt is then passed through a hole in a Flat Trunnion and fitted with lock-nuts.
+The lower \{\frac{1}{2}^m\} Bolt carries a 1\{\frac{1}{2}^m\} Strip and a Double Bracket.
+The tie rod is a 3\{\frac{1}{2}^m\} Strip pivotally attached to the 14" Strips by lock-nutted bolts 1.

-Steering is obtained by meshing a 1" Pinion on the steering column with a 57-teeth Gear carried on a Pivot Bolt.
-The 57-teeth Gear is connected by a $2\frac{1}{2}$ " Strip to the second $1\frac{1}{2}$ " Strip on the upper $\frac{3}{4}$ " Bolt.
-The Bolts 2 are lock-

-The Driving Band 4 is first fastened through one of the holes at the end of the arm 2, and its other end is slipped between a Fishplate and the 51⁄2" Strip 5.
-The Fishplate is held by the Bolt 6, and is spaced from the Strip 5 by two Washers.
-The Flat Trunnion 8 is fastened to the centre of one of the 31/" × 1/" Double Angle Strips joining the two Angle Girders, and it serves as a stop for the arm 2.

-.
-When set ready for "exploding" the ship the arm 2 is held by a catch, which can be seen in Fig. 7.24c, consisting of an Angle Bracket bolted to the centre hole of a Crank.
-The Crank is secured on a 31⁄2" Rod 3, journalled in a Trunnion and a Reversed Angle Bracketand it is capable of about 4" lateral movement.
-This movement allows the Angle Bracket on the Crank to be slipped over one of the 51 "Strips forming the arm 2, to hold it in position.
-When the 1" Pulley 1 on the outer end of the Rod 3 is struck, however, the arm, is released.
+Steering is obtained by meshing a #" Pinion on the steering column with a 57-tooth Gear carried on a Pivot Bolt.
+The 57-tooth Gear is connected by a 21⁄2° Strip to the second 11⁄2° Strip on the upper 1° Bolt.
+The Bolts 2 are lockby the Bolt 6, and is spaced from the Strip 5 by two Washers.
+The Flat Trunnion 8 is fastened to the centre of one of the 31⁄2" × 1⁄2" Double Angle Strips joining the two Angle Girders, and When set ready for "exploding" the ship the arm 2 is held by a catch, which can be seen in Fig. 7.24c, consisting of an Angle Bracket bolted to the centre hole of a Crank.
+The Crank is secured on a 31 Rod 3, journalled in a Trunnion and a Reversed Angle Bracket

-The superstructure is carried on a frame formed by securing two 121⁄2" Strips together at each end by a 31⁄2" Strip.
-The rear half of the frame is filled in by a 51⁄2" × 21⁄2" Flexible Plate supported by means of Fishplates.
+The superstructure is carried on a frame formed by securing two 124" Strips together at each end by a 34" Strip.
+The rear half of the frame is filled in by a 54" x 24" Flexible Plate supported by means of Fishplates.
 Two Fishplates, projecting inwards, are also bolted to the front part of the frame, to form a support for part of the superstructure.
-The frame is supported at the rear on two $5\frac{1}{2}$ " Strips projecting from the stern deck, and at the front by a 11⁄2" Strip, which is bolted to the 31⁄2" Strip spacing the sides.
-The bolt holding the 11⁄2" Strip carries also an Angle Bracket, which prevents the frame slipping out of position In assembling the various units the first part of the superstructure to be placed in position is the forward gun turret.
-This consists of a Flanged Sector Plate, to which a 21⁄2"×11⁄2" Flanged Plate is attached by means of a 11⁄2" Rod.
+The frame is supported at the rear on two 54" Strips projecting from the stern deck, and at the front by a 14" Strip, which is bolted to the 34" Strip spacing the sides.
+The bolt holding the 14" Strip carries also an Angle Bracket, which prevents the frame slipping out of position.
+In assembling the various units the first part of the superstructure to be placed in position is the forward gun turret.
+This consists of a Flanged Sector Plate, to which a 24"×14" Flanged Plate is attached by means of a 14" Rod.
 The Rod carries at its upper end a 1" Pulley complete with Rubber Ring, and at its lower end a Spring Clip.
-Each of the guns is represented by a 31⁄2" Rod, and is secured in position through the front flange of the 21⁄2"×11⁄2" Flanged Plate by two Spring Clips.
-The gun turret is placed so that it rests partly on the frame and partly on the forward deck.
+Each of the guns is represented by a 31⁄2" Rod, and is secured in position through the front flange of the 21⁄2" × 11⁄2" Flanged Plate by two Spring Clips.
+The gun turret is placed so that it rests partly on the